angular-ui/ui-select/README.md

 - Add one of the supported themes:
   - Select2 (version ~3.4.5): `<link rel="stylesheet" href=".../select2.css">`
   - Selectize (version ~0.8.5): `<link rel="stylesheet" href=".../selectize.*.css">`
-- Check the [online demo](http://plnkr.co/edit/GtOOWE?p=preview) to see how to use ui-select
+- Check the [examples](https://github.com/angular-ui/ui-select/blob/master/examples) to see how to use ui-select

 ## Run the tests